 Blue Corona’s success is, in no small part, due to this data-driven mentality.

 Unfortunately, while I’ve used data to transform my business and my clients businesses, I’ve dropped the ball in my personal life.
-Running a fast-growing Internet marketing agency is a lot of work.
+Running a fast-growing internet marketing agency is a lot of work.
 As the company has grown, so has my waistline.
-In 2007, when I started Blue Corona, I was a svelte 6′ 170lbs.
-Today, I’m pushing 220lbs!
+In 2007, when I started Blue Corona, I was a svelte 6′ and 170 lbs.
+Today, I’m pushing 220 lbs!
 As my weight has climbed, my energy levels have tanked.
-I’ve countered this with massive amounts of coffee and sugar – healthy, I know.
+I’ve countered this with massive amounts of coffee and sugar—healthy, I know.

 This past week, I decide it is time to change.
-I’ve got little kids that are just getting to the age where they are watching my every move… always watching… always judging.
+I’ve got little kids who are just getting to the age where they are watching my every move … always watching … always judging.
 I want to set a good example for them and be alive to see them get married!
 My goal is to get down to 175lbs by July 1, 2013 (just in time for my birthday).

 How am I going to do it?